 - Header & Profile Images: You can add or edit your artist image to make your profile more personalized and unique to you.
 To change your header image (the banner image that displays at the top of the page), click on the pencil icon on its top right corner.
 A new section will open where you can select your new header, as well as update your profile picture (the smaller circular image on your page).
 Read more about Spotify’s artist image specs here.
 Always make sure that your header and profile pictures are up to date and reflect the branding and ‘moment’ of the current point in your career.

 - Artist’s Pick: In the Overview tab, you’ll be able to pin an item to the top of your profile to attract your audience’s attention.
-Your Artist’s Pick can be your latest release, a playlist you created or featured on, a merch item or a tour date, or even a track by another artist or an editorial playlist you love.
+Your Artist’s Pick can be your latest release, a livestream, playlist you created or featured on, a merch item or a tour date, or even a track by another artist or an editorial playlist you love.
 No matter what you choose to highlight, you’ll be allowed the capability to add a short message about why you chose it and/or explain its significance to you.

 - Artist Playlist: You can highlight playlists you’ve created towards the bottom of the artist page.
 (Note: you’ll need to create these playlists on your personal Spotify account first.
 Read more about this here.)
 This is a great way to contextualize and share some of your favorite music, and also offers fans a playlist they can then share and engage with.
 You can also add playlists your music has been added to in this section.